adityagarwal15/Netflix-Clone/README.md

-# Netflix Clone - Netflix India
+# Netflix Clone

 Welcome to the repository for my Netflix Clone project!
-This site replicates the Netflix India homepage with a modern, responsive design and a dark theme.
+This site replicates the Netflix homepage with a modern, responsive design and a dark theme.
 It features a sleek interface with interactive elements, mimicking Netflix's layout and functionality, all built with HTML, CSS, and JavaScript.

 ## About the Project